How to Vet a New Marketing Channel in 3 Days or Less - IM-News

 At least in the beginning.

 - You’ll have less impact.
-If you’re focusing on several channels, it means you’re not doing everything you can to excel in any one of them.
+If you’re focusing on several channels, you’re not doing everything you can to excel in any one of them.

 - It will cost you more.
 Testing and thriving with a multichannel approach costs way more than you may be willing to spend.
 If you want an organic and cost-effective approach, stick to one channel.